lakejs/lake-docs/index.md

   - icon:
       src: /assets/icons/cube.svg
     title: Approachable
-    details: Out-of-the-box features, seamlessly integrate a full-featured editor into your website or app with a few lines of code
+    details: Out-of-the-box features, seamlessly integrate a feature-rich editor into your website or app with a few lines of code
   - icon:
       src: /assets/icons/puzzle-piece.svg
     title: Customizable